imbbLab/EPIGENE/README.md

 The info file should contain the location and sequencing details of these histone modifications.
 The required columns in info file are: "features", 'location" and "sequencing_info".

-features        : list of histone modifcations location        : location of the alignments in bam format, e.g.: 'TEST/DATA/ChIPseq/condition1.H3K27ac.bam'\
+features        : list of histone modifcations location        : location of the alignments in bam format, e.g.: '/project/projs-sahu/EPIGENE/DATA/H3K27ac.bam'\
-sequencing_info : SE (for single-end sequencing) or PR (for paired-end sequencing)
+sequencing_info : SE (for single-end sequencing) or PR (for paired-end sequencing)\

-The  --data parameter requires the info file (specify the exact location of file if this file is not located in EPIGENE directory)
+The  --data parameter requires the info file (specify the exact location of file if this file is not located in EPIGENE directory).
+An example info file (fileDetails_K562.txt) can be found in EXAMPLE folder.